All Episodes

 Shame on you!

-I think one of the more articulate moments was in the beginning of of Senator Collins' speech today, and how she rightly pointed out there was opposition from day one.
+I think one of the more articulate moments was in the beginning of Senator Collins' speech today and how she rightly pointed out there was opposition from day one.

 Chuck Schumer was one of them.

-There was nobody that President Trump that was that was going to be nominated that was ever gonna pass uh to get many Democrats from the get go.
+There was Nobody, the President Trump, that was, that was going to be nominated, that was ever going to pass to get many Democrats from the get-go.

-And I do believe that that Joe Manchin probably issued his re-election with this decision today, but I don't really got I don't really get the sense after reading his statement and hearing what he's saying and what he's with standing in the halls of the Senate today, uh that that really might impacted it much at all.
+And I do believe that Joe Manchin probably assured his reelection with this decision today, but I don't really get the sense after reading his statement and hearing what he's saying and what he's withstanding in the halls of the Senate today that that really impacted him much at all.

-She she brought a level of of seriousness and sobriety to the entire debate.
+She brought a level of seriousness and sobriety to the entire debate.

 Here to give us some reaction to all this.

-We have David Schoen, civil liberties attorney, criminal defense attorney, Greg Jarrett, Fox News legal analyst, author of the number one best seller of the Russian hoax.
+We have David Schoen, civil liberties attorney, criminal defense attorney, Greg Jarrett, Fox News legal analyst, author of the number one bestseller, The Russian Hoax.

 I don't know if you had the same reaction I did.